brxken128/dexios-book/src/technical-details/Directory-Packing.md

 Once the zip file has been created, it is [encrypted](../dexios-core/Encryption.md).
 If the zip file is larger than 1mb, stream encryption will be used (unless specified manually).

-We then erase the temporary zip file, using 2 passes of the [secure erase](Secure-Erase.md) feature.
+We then erase the temporary zip file, using 1 pass of the [secure erase](Secure-Erase.md) feature.

 ### Unpacking an Archive